-The desert biomes of North America support a mixture of herbivores—animals that eat only plants.
-These herbivores include small mammals and large mammals, as well as some reptiles and birds.
-Their job of finding sufficient plant life and drinking water in the desert to support their appetites is not always easy.
+The desert biomes of North America support a mixture of herbivores – animals that eat only plants.
+Herbivores in the desert include small mammals and large mammals, as well as some reptiles and birds.
+Their job of finding sufficient plant life and drinking water in the desert to support the appetites of herbivorous animals is not always easy.

 The chuckwalla is a member of the iguana family of lizards that exists in the American Southwest’s deserts.
 The chuckwalla can grow as long as 16.5 inches, making it second in size among American lizards to only the Gila monster.
 The chuckwalla has a potbellied appearance and loose folds of skin about the shoulders and neck.
 The chuckwalla may eat a few insects as a juvenile, but once it reaches one year of age, it eats nothing but plants.
 The diet includes desert wildflowers, leaves and fruits, with the chuckwalla obtaining its water from the vegetation it devours.
 The chuckwalla, when alarmed, will run into a rocky crevice and then wedge itself in the stones by inflating its body so it is difficult to pull out.

 Desert Bighorn Sheep

 The desert bighorn sheep is a subspecies of the bighorn sheep found further north in North America.
 These herbivores have the ability to exist in the desert mountain ranges, using their excellent vision to spot danger and their cloven hooves to scramble around on rocky ledges.
 The desert bighorn sheep has a stomach featuring multiple chambers, like a cow, and this feature lets it digest dried grasses.
 The menu of this large mammal also includes forbs, sedges and the leaves of bushes and shrubs.
 Water from manmade sources enhances their habitats significantly.
 In the summer, according to the Blue Planet Biomes site, this creature must drink about every third day.